How To Grow, Harvest, And Cook With Parsley

 Bolting is the name we give to the process of the plant producing flowers and seeds, which occur at the end of its life.
 The pleasant contrast that all herbs give to us is the fact that the more we take from them, the more foliage the plant produces.

 To avoid bolting, prevent stress from damaging the plant.
-Plant in Parsley’s best seasons (Plant Parsley in spring once the ground is workable and avoid excess heat.)
+Plant in Parsley’s best seasons (Plant Parsley in spring once the ground is workable.
 If you see signs of flowering, remove the buds.
 Here is a good article on plant bolting.

 Use And Storage